10 Damn Good Reasons to Take a Gap Year in New Zealand

 1. It’s budget-friendly

-Travelling on a budget in New Zealand is made easy thanks to the amount of backpacker hostels and camp grounds there are all over the country.
+Travelling on a budget in New Zealand is made easy thanks to the number of backpacker hostels and campgrounds there are all over the country.
 It’s easy to find cheap accommodation.
 What’s more, there are budget-friendly travel options from buses to buying your own car (which you can sell back at the end of your trip).
 It’s likely that you’re thinking about New Zealand because of the great outdoors, which is also ideal for those of us on a budget for our gap year in New Zealand thanks to all the hiking trails to wonderful natural features and landscapes.
 The aspects mixed with our tips in 11 Ways to Save Money and Stretch Those Dollars Further makes a gap year in New Zealand extremely affordable.

 2. You can get a working holiday visa

 Another great reason to take a gap year in New Zealand is the working holiday visa!
 This is your ticket to live, work and travel in New Zealand, opening the doors to an awesome well-rounded gap year experience.
 See what it’s like to work abroad and be self-sufficient while also having the opportunity to explore a new country.
 Most working holiday visas allow you to stay in the country for an entire year, so you can really make your “gap year” last a whole year if you want to.
 Get started with What is a Working Holiday Visa?

 3. There are little guys like this